Konsteam/Konsteam/README.md

 - 👋 Hi, I’m Konstantin
 - 👀 I’m interested in writing code
-- 🌱 I'm currently learning English languages and coding in Python
+- 🌱 I'm currently learning English language and coding in Python
 - 💞️ I am looking for cooperation in coding and communication in English
 - 📫 You can contact me on Discord: kon5tant1n   or e-mail:   pksov@yandex.ru